 While pain management can be effective, if your chronic pain resists these treatments, it might be time to give ketamine and/or NAD+ therapy a try.

 First and foremost, ketamine is an analgesic, which means it stops pain in its tracks like most painkillers.
-But the ketamine infusion therapies that Dr. Liang and Dr. Munk offer work by creating new synaptic connections in your brain that allow you to control chronic pain.
+But the ketamine infusion therapies that Dr. Henry Liang and Christian Munk in Las Vegas, Dr. Jonathan Force in Denver, Dr. Nirvana Kundu in Cincinnati and Dr. Adam Tibble in Fairfield offer work by creating new synaptic connections in your brain that allow you to control chronic pain.
 By altering your neurotransmitters, you can find long-lasting relief from chronic pain, allowing you to get back to a normal life.

-To boost the effects of ketamine infusion therapy, Drs.
-Liang and Munk also offer nicotinamide adenine dinucleotide (NAD+) infusions, which restore your body’s energy and promote healing by activating the DNA repair process and better regulating your body’s systems at a cellular level.
+To boost the effects of ketamine infusion therapy, our board-certified physicians also offer nicotinamide adenine dinucleotide (NAD+) infusions, which restore your body’s energy, promote healing by activating the DNA repair process, reduce oxidative stress, reduce inflammation and better regulate body’s systems at a cellular level.

 If you want to find relief from chronic pain, call Klarity Clinic for a consultation.